Around the exhibition

 Interviews

-Hosted by
+Animated by

 Interviews

-Twenty years after the genocide against the Tutsi in Rwanda, a survivor testifies, (ed.
+Twenty years after the genocide against the Tutsi in Rwanda, a survivor testifies (ed.
 Les Belles Lettres), 2014,

-Hosted by
+Animated by

-> Free entry on reservation
+> Free entry by reservation

 In partnership with